Jacksonville, Florida

 Soffit and fascia repair in Jacksonville, Florida

-• Atlantic coast salt air and humidity. a primary driver of soffit and fascia deterioration in Jacksonville and the broader Northeast Florida area
+• Atlantic coast salt air and humidity — a primary roofline damage driver in Jacksonville and Duval County

-• Hurricane and nor'easter damage. a primary driver of soffit and fascia deterioration in Jacksonville and the broader Northeast Florida area
+• Hurricane and nor'easter damage — a primary roofline damage driver in Jacksonville and Duval County

-• St. Johns River moisture exposure. a primary driver of soffit and fascia deterioration in Jacksonville and the broader Northeast Florida area
+• St. Johns River moisture exposure — a primary roofline damage driver in Jacksonville and Duval County

 Each of these factors compounds the others.
 Salt air weakens paint and aluminum protective coatings, making surfaces more vulnerable to moisture penetration.
 High humidity keeps wood soffit and fascia from fully drying between rain events, accelerating rot.
 Hurricane-force winds create mechanical stress that opens seams, loosens fasteners, and creates gaps that would otherwise take years to develop.